kiesia/capistrano-drupal/README.markdown

 This is a basic recipe for Drupal deployment with Capistrano.
 Currently this handles Drupal multisite installs when :sites is set.

+This recipe assumes that we do not require sudo on the target server.

 Requirements
 ------------